isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-19-post-Indian Borage.md

 <section>
 	<h4>Propagation:</h4>
-	<p>Curry Leaf Plants can be grown from seed or propagated via woody stem cuttings.
-Woody stem cuttings should be dipped in rooting hormone before being potted up in rooting media. </p>
+	<p>Indian borage is typically propagated via stem cuttings in soil.
+Stem cuttings rooted in water are likely to rot.</p>
 	<br>
 </section>

 <section>
 	<h4>Common problems &amp; solutions:</h4>
 <p>Like most strong-smelling herbs, this plant is relatively resistant to pests and disease if kept healthy.</p>
-<p>This plant is vulnerable to fungal diseases that form leaf spots during the wet season or when the plant is overgrown.
-Increase air circulation with regular pruning and remove affected leaves to reduce the spread.</p>
+<p>The stems are liable to snap if they get too long.
+Regularly prune the plant to keep stems short. </p>
-<p>Aphids, may infest the plant if it is sickly or overgrown.
-Prune off the infested parts, or apply horticultural oils like neem oil and white summer oil to suffocate the remaining pests.
-Regularly prune the plant to allow light and air to reach throughout the plant, and check the plant for underlying problems like root rot, lack of sunlight, and nutrient deficiencies.</p>
+<p>This plant is very vulnerable to root rot from soil with a high clay content.
+Ensure that your soil drains well and has plenty of grit. </p>
 <br>
 </section>